The Best Sushi Omakase-Only Restaurants In Austin

 Reservations at all of Austin’s omakase spots right now are tough to come across.
 But none, perhaps, are as tough to get as Tsuke Edomae, a tiny sushi bar in Mueller that gets booked out months in advance.
-It’s a bare-bones space, with a small, minimalist sushi counter with eight seats, each with an Hermès plate that costs more than your entire meal.
+It’s a bare-bones space, with a small, minimalist sushi counter with eight seats, each with a slate and an Hermès bowl that costs more than your entire meal.
 Expect a few small plates, plus 8-10 pieces of classic edomae-style sushi, in which the fish goes through an aging process to further develop umami flavors.
 This is nigiri in its simplest form—dressed in nothing but soy sauce and wasabi—and sets the gold standard in Austin for sushi purists.

 Cost: $99 per person, with optional add-ons.
 Sake pairing available.

 This is where things start to get confusing.
 The folks that originally founded Sushi Bar in Austin sold the name and started a new concept out in the middle of nowhere (OK, it’s at the Lost Pines Resort close to Bastrop), in a hotel that feels a little like a haunted old Hill Country estate.
 It’s an odd backdrop for an omakase, but if anything it speaks to the more elusive, speakeasy nature of the 16-18 course dinner here.
 While you can expect a few pieces of classic sushi, you’ll also find a lot of bites like torched whelk nigiri topped with beet mustard, lemon juice, and quinoa.
 It’s not traditional at all, but it’s not really trying to be.
 If you want the original pioneers in “new-wave nigiri” (their words), this is where you’ll want to head.

 Cost: $165 per person, with optional add-ons.
 Sake pairing and general beverage pairing (a mix of sake, beer, wine, and cocktails) available.

 Sushi Bar is located in a small, semi-secret room with 10 seats at the back of Bento Picnic in East Austin.
 It started as a pop-up, before the founders left and created a new concept (Sushi By Scratch), Now, Sushi Bar exists as its own restaurant with different chefs, but an overall similar experience that’s clearly been shaped by its older, estranged sibling.
 The focus here is “new-wave” nigiri.
 Toppings like shaved truffles, dehydrated herbs, foams, and fermented powders can, at times, be a bit over-present, and the sound of a blowtorch hitting nigiri starts to become white noise.
-Despite all of that, you can expect about 17-20 bites, all of which are very tasty, over the course of your meal.
+Despite all of that, you can expect about 17-20 bites, all of which are generally pretty tasty, over the course of your meal.

-Cost: $145 per person, with optional add-ons.
+Cost: $159 per person, with optional add-ons.
 Sake pairing available.